Entitlement Management System for SaaS (2026 Guide)

 Instead of embedding pricing rules in controllers or feature checks, the product calls Schematic during the request flow and receives a clear decision fast.

 To enable entitlement management, define your plans, limits, credits, and overrides as structured data and connect them to your billing system.
-Then integrate entitlement management into your product’s request flow so every feature check evaluates plan, usage, and subscription state at runtime.
-Most teams connect it to Stripe and their identity provider to support automated provisioning when subscriptions start, change, or cancel.
+Then, integrate entitlement management into your product’s access request workflows so every feature check evaluates plan, usage, and subscription state at runtime.

 The key benefits of user access managed through entitlements include consistent enforcement of plan rules, fewer billing mismatches, and clearer boundaries between pricing and application code.
 Structured entitlement logic reduces manual overrides, improves upgrade flows, and keeps product behavior aligned with billing without hard-coded checks.